Wisconsin Nursing Programs and Degrees Guide

-Master’s in Nursing Programs in Wisconsin
+Master’s in Nursing Programs

 Graduate students in Marquette University’s Master of Science in Nursing (MSN) program choose from such concentrations as adult-older adult acute care, adult-older adult primary care, adult-older adult clinical nurse specialist, pediatrics primary care, pediatrics acute care, nurse midwifery, clinical nurse leader, or systems leadership and healthcare quality.
 Courses are offered on a rotational basis with classes scheduled in the late afternoons and evenings.
-All graduate students must complete clinical practicums, which are arranged by the nursing department, and must take such core courses as theoretical foundations of nursing, ethics in health care, creating nursing care systems, and nursing research design and methodology.
+All graduate students must complete clinical practicums, which are arranged by the nursing department, and must take such core courses as theoretical foundations of nursing, ethics in healthcare, creating nursing care systems, and nursing research design and methodology.